hrbigelow/opcheck/introduction.md

 This is a generative graph nested inside a predicate node.
 Its job is to generate possible interpretations of the arguments that are correct according to the schema constraints, but also agree with the observed arguments.

+There are three special top-level parent nodes: `ObservedValue(args)`, `ObservedValue(shapes)` and `ObservedValue(dtypes)`.
+In this example, the `shapes` one generates a single map of all shape-like quantities.
+For `tf.nn.convolution`, this is:

+    {
+      'input': input.shape,
+      'filters': filters.shape,
+      'strides': strides,
+      'dilations': dilations
+    }

+The next set of nodes are the `RankEquiv(idx)` and `RankRange(idx)` nodes.
+These generate a set of legal ranks for `opschema.schema.Index` objects.
+Such objects are explained in the README.md.
+Briefly, an Index is a group of dimensions of one semantic category, such as 'batch', or 'input spatial dimensions'.
+The rank of such an Index is just the number of dimensions.

+In the `tf.nn.convolution` example, we see from the graph that index `b` (batch) is generated from a `RankRange(b)` node, which generates the values [1,2,3,4,5] in this case.  `RankRange(i)` (input spatial) generates 1,2 and 3, corresponding to the 1D, 2D, and 3D versions of convolution, respectively.
+As another example, `RankEquiv(f)` ( filter spatial) is constrained to generate only the rank of its parent - this constraint expresses the fact that the filter spatial dimensions must match those of the input.

 ```python